 Manish’s passion for building began when he was a kid.
 Whether it was on his brother’s Commodore 128 or with a bucket of Legos, he loved to create experiences that stretched the imagination.
 Today, that same excitement drives his involvement in the startup community.
 Manish helps teams realize their potential as they evolve from an insight, to an experience, to a business.

 At Highland, Manish works with students of human behavior.
-He invests in Consumer Internet, Mobile and Digital Media companies that observe patterns in our everyday lives and use technology to solve problems at a human scale.
-Manish is responsible for Highland's investment in Aviate, Disconnect, Fleksy and Leap Motion, among others.
+He invests in consumer internet, mobile and digital media companies that observe patterns in our everyday lives and use technology to solve problems at a human scale.
+Manish is responsible for Highland's investments in Aviate (acquired by Yahoo), Disconnect, Fleksy and Leap Motion, among others.
 He is active on the boards of Game Closure, Leap Motion and SmartThings, and was formerly on the board of Impermium (acquired by Google).

 Prior to Highland, Manish held several leadership roles across Google as it grew from a search engine to the dominant company that it is today.
 He led Google’s advanced imagery and 3D mapping programs, launched the first search and recommendation engine for Google’s TV initiative and worked extensively with Google’s international offices.
 Early on at Google, Manish was part of the team that built the company’s advertising systems, developing key components for both AdWords and AdSense.